Ozempic and Gastroparesis: What Published Reports and FDA Labeling Reveal

 What is the link between Ozempic and gastroparesis?

-Ozempic (semaglutide) slows gastric emptying as part of its mechanism, which can cause or worsen symptoms of gastroparesis, such as nausea, vomiting, and abdominal pain.
-Clinical trials show a dose-dependent increase in gastrointestinal adverse reactions consistent with gastroparesis.
+Ozempic (semaglutide) slows gastric emptying as part of its mechanism, which can exacerbate or unmask gastroparesis in susceptible individuals.
+Clinical trials show higher rates of gastrointestinal adverse reactions, including symptoms consistent with gastroparesis, compared to placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).

 Does the Ozempic label warn about gastroparesis?

-No, the Ozempic label does not explicitly mention gastroparesis as a distinct adverse event.
-It includes warnings about gastrointestinal reactions but does not specifically address gastroparesis, which may leave patients and clinicians unaware of this potential risk.
+No, the label does not explicitly list gastroparesis as a contraindication or warning.
+It mentions gastrointestinal adverse reactions but does not specifically address gastroparesis, which may leave patients and clinicians uninformed about this potential risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).

 Does submitting information create an attorney-client relationship?